siv31/Outage-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

-This is a histogram plot of Anomaly levels to evaluate if there was an anomaly level that appeared the most, which was -0.3, appearing 191 times.
+This is a histogram plot of Anomaly levels to evaluate if there was an anomaly level that appeared the most, which was -0.3, appearing 191 times, and the histogram also appears to be skewed to the right.